toxygen/mlab-chibios/STM32F107/ChibiOS_2.6.1/demos/ARMCM3-STM32F107/readme.txt

 ** TARGET **

-The demo runs on an Olimex STM32-P107 board.
+The demo runs on an MLAB STM32F107 board.

 ** The Demo **